hhhzhao/E08b-Adding-Tiles/README.md

+Hello, this is Hua Zhao.
+In the assignment I added tiles to the game so that we can lay the break out games.
+Once the ball collied the tile, the tile will disappear.
+There are different colors of tiles in the game, enjoy!

 # E08b-Adding-Tiles

 We will continue adding on to the first Godot project (E08a-Paddle-Ball).
 In this exercise, we will be learning more about groups and scenes and adding tiles to the game.